Eribakova/CS5010/README.md

 ## Conclusions

-We used high frequency information on bike sharing before and after the onset of COVID-19 in DC metropolitan area, focusing on VA specifically.
-We found that the overall usage of bike sharing has dropped off significantly as the rate of infections picked up.
-It appears that the use began to fall off already in February, even before the official lockdowns, possibly as people began taking precautions ahead of the official announcements.

-However, after the Virginia's complete lockdown ended in early May, bike sharing continued its seasonal increase even as deaths and hospitalizations escalated, and surpassed the previous year during non-commuting hours and on weekends.
-People took longer trips and trips originating from recreational areas also picked up.
-Based on this pattern, we concluded that leisure oriented trips increased and substituted for work-related rentals.
+We used high frequency data on bike sharing before and after the onset of COVID-19 in DC metropolitan area, focusing on Northern Virginia specifically.
+We found that the overall usage of bike sharing dropped off significantly as the rate of infections picked up.
+It appears that the use began to fall off in February, even before the official lockdowns, possibly due to people reacting to news accounts ahead of the official announcements.
+However, after the Virginia's lockdown ended in early May, bike sharing continued its seasonal increase even as deaths and hospitalizations escalated, and surpassed the previous year during non-commuting hours and on weekends.

-Public health officials could use the data to tailor interventions beyond what the vendor is already doing (sanitizing high-contact parts of the equipment after use).
+Public health officials could the data to tailor interventions beyond what the vendor is already doing (sanitizing high-contact parts of the equipment after use).
 These could include posting safety information posters at the bikesharing stations that are most frequently used, requiring a review of social distancing guidelines as part of the terms of the rental, emphasizing the value of mask wear for outdoor recreation, or limiting rentals where social distancing is not possible.

-Urban planners could use this information to assess which roads might be closed on weekends to promote fitness and recreation, to enable more social distancing than is possible on trails.
+Urban planners could use this information to assess where and when roads might be closed promote fitness and recreation, to enable more social distancing than is possible on trails.
 By monitoring frequency of trips during certain days or hours of the day, they can adjust road closures, particularly on the weekends, to relieve bike congestion on crowded paths where social distancing is difficult if not impossible.

 There are a few technical limitations we would overcome with more time.
 For example, rather than simply omitting April 2020, we would treat April 2020 as a month with zero bikeshares, and include public health case data for that month.
-Doing so would have enabled a greater variety of charts, such as line charts, showing trends and correlations over time.
-Second, we would have explored mapping visualizations (Figure 10).
+Doing so would have enabled a greater variety of analyses, such as line charts showing correlations between public health events and bike shares.

+To increase the utility of this analysis, we would:
+- Develop a user query interface with mapping functionality to show the most frequently used stations by time of day and day of the week.
+This would make it easier for government officials to assess when and where to dedicate more resources to public education campaigns.
+- Develop an algorithm to identify more stations that are sited on recreational trails those near commuting hubs.
+This enable us to better distinguish between leisure and work-related use.
+- Seek additional data on essential workers who took advantage of Capital Bikeshare's free membership program, to assess the potential impact of the program and also to separate those trips from what appear to be leisure trips.

 ![image](https://user-images.githubusercontent.com/70774260/117548484-442b2200-b003-11eb-8f06-c2fb24eadbf0.png)

-To increase the utility of this analysis, we would:
-- Develop a user query interface with mapping functionality, where we can see on a map the most frequently used stations during different times.
-This would make it easier for government officials to assess when and where to dedicate more resources to bike sharing and public education campaigns.
-- Develop an algorithm to identify more stations that are sited on recreational trails as well as those near commuting hubs, enabling us to better distinguish between leisure and work-related use.
-- Seek additional data on essential workers who took advantage of Capital Bikeshare's free membership program, first to assess the potential impact of the program and also to separate those trips from what appear to be leisure trips.

 # References